About our rehabilitation services

 Healthy After Stroke Online

 Healthy After Stroke Online (HASO) offers stroke/TIA survivors the opportunity to take part online in education and supervised exercise from the comfort of your own home.
 This program is designed to improve a participant's knowledge and confidence to make lifestyle changes to reduce their risk of another stroke.
-It runs for 6 weeks every Tuesday (education and exercise) and Thursday (exercise only) online.
+It runs twice a week for 6 weeks.

 Benefits of the program include:

-- To improve fitness and strength and reduce the risk of further strokes through personalised exercise programs run in a small group setting.
+- To improve fitness and strength and reduce the risk of further strokes through online exercise programs run in a small group setting.

 - To understand TIA/stroke and about how lifestyle factors can contribute to stroke risk.